 Harassment: employees who are often harassed or bullied by their bosses or co-workers tend to miss work to avoid dealing with such situations.

 Stress and low morale: heavy workloads, stressful working conditions, and feelings of unappreciation could cause employees to avoid going to work.
 Stress-related to personal issues could also lead to absenteeism.

 Illness and disengagement: medical appointments are a common reason for most employees missing work.
 Sickness is entirely unavoidable affecting a number of both full-time and part-time employees.
 Disengagement occurs when some employees are not committed to their jobs and are more likely to be absent from work as they lack the motivation to go.

-A smart idea is to set up a biometric time clock system to keep accurate employee attendance records.
-A sound biometric attendance system will allow to diagnose and address employee attendance issues based on tangible evidence of their absence.
+A smart idea is to set up a biometric time clock systems to keep accurate employee attendance records.
+An optimal web and cloud based biometric attendance system will allow to diagnose and address employee attendance issues based on tangible evidence of their absence.

 Employee absenteeism becomes very difficult to address when it becomes an accepted behavior or habit by your workforce.
 Addressing the issue before the costs start accumulating is an undertaking that should be taken sooner than later.

 The first step is enforcing the employee attendance policy consistently to ensure the already developed pattern of absenteeism has been eradicated and action taken.
 It is important to learn and devise new and effective ways to handle employee absenteeism to solve the problem completely.

 No single habit can be crawled out overnight, however proactively handling these situations will always have a positive impact on productivity.
 Absences will always happen, but when an employee fails to show up for their shift or calls in sick, be sure to address the situation directly and immediately.